-- Health & Family
+- Health and family

-- Wealth & Abundance
+- Wealth and abundance

-- Fame & Reputation
+- Fame and reputation

-- Love & Marriage
+- Love and marriage

-- Creativity & Children
+- Creativity and children

-- Career & Path in Life
+- Career and path in life

 It is important to understand that there are two different ways, or feng shui school styles used to define the bagua of any space.
 There is the Classical, or Traditional feng shui school bagua, and then there is the BTB, or Western feng shui school bagua.

 It is best not to apply both styles at the same time, as this will create a lot of confusion and frustration in trying to define your bagua.
-Choose one bagua style—the one that appeals to you the most—and stick with it in your feng shui... work.
+Choose one bagua style—the one that appeals to you the most—and stick with it in your feng shui work.

-Classical vs BTB Bagua
+Classical vs. BTB Bagua

 Compass Reading for Classical Bagua

 In order to define the Classical or Traditional feng shui bagua of your home or office, you will first need to take a compass reading of your front door.
-The video on applying the classical feng shui bagua explains how to take the compass reading in any space.

 Get Ready To Explore Your 8 Bagua Areas

 Once you have decided on your feng shui bagua style and have defined the bagua of your home, you can proceed to explore the specific energetic needs of each bagua area.
-When you treat each bagua area of your home well, the whole house benefits from a harmonious and vibrant energy.
+When you treat each bagua area of your home well, the whole house benefits from harmonious and vibrant energy.

 Each of the 8 feng shui bagua areas has a specific feng shui element, feng shui color, as well as living area connected to it.